If you want to start a new website – be it for business purposes or a personal project – there are two main paths you can take:

 The no.1 problem with web developers is that they tend to be expensive.

-And even though the market averages are very broad, we can safely estimate that hiring a developer can set you back anything from $500 to even $5,000 for a basic website.
+Even though the market averages are very broad, we can safely estimate that hiring a developer can set you back anything from $500 to even $5,000 for a basic website.

 This is just how the market works.
 We’re talking about people who do this professionally … hence they need to make a living, hence they have kids to feed, hence they have bills to pay, etc.